TOGoS/TechTalks/2014-02-12/HaskellTalk.md

 =>
 ```

-This operator is used in type expressions and means 'the type on the right, given the constraints on the right'.
+This operator is used in type expressions and means 'the type on the right, given the constraints on the left'.

 I can't really give any good examples without explaining the type system, first.